infr/falldetector-public/thesis.md

 # Constructive research

 This thesis consist of two parts.
 This is the second part of the thesis.
+Two different prototypes were developed, one that could be implemented as it is (v1) and the second prototype (v2) that will be able to monitor more features but needs further development so that it could function independently.

 ## Fall detector v1